bbeckley-hub/acinetoscope/README.md

 ## 🐳 **Docker Usage**

 For users who prefer a containerized environment or cannot install Conda, we provide a Docker image with all dependencies pre‑installed and ABRicate databases pre‑configured.

-## 🐳 **AcinetoScope Docker Image**

-**Run the complete *Acinetobacter baumannii* typing pipeline with zero installation – just Docker.**
+Run the complete *Acinetobacter baumannii* typing pipeline with zero installation – just Docker.

 ---

 ## 📦 What’s inside this Docker image